mvcisback/dfa/README.md

 2. Alphabet can be any finite sequence of Hashable objects.
 3. Designed to be immutable and hashable (assuming components are immutable and hashable).
+4. Design choice to allow transition map and accepting set to be given as functions rather than an explicit `dict` or `set`.

 # Usage